 She was pretty then, blonde and vivacious-but no prettier than the other girls in the chorus.
 She is spectacularly beautiful now.
 Where are those other girls in the "line"?
-Perhaps they were not willing, as Paulette was, to study themselves and then to capitalize on whatever there was in their girlish prettiness that would make for mature beauty and distinction.
+Perhaps they were not willing, as Paulette was, to study themselves and then to

+As one of radio's most popular guest stars, Paulette shows the same vitality and buoyancy that won her Charlie Chaplin's love. capitalize on whatever there was in their girlish prettiness that would make for mature beauty and distinction.
 Paulette's lovely figure is the result of rigid discipline.
 Would these other girls have made like sacrifices?
 All those attributes of hers, other women envy now they might have had, may still have, if they will follow her example.
 It isn't easy, but it can be done.